-Sanitary sewers in the BOA include combined storm and sanitary sewers, combined sewer overflows and large interceptor sewers.
+Sanitary include combined storm and sanitary sewers, combined sewer overflows and large interceptor sewers.
 Service is provided by the Buffalo Sewer Authority, which operates a waste water treatment plant on Bird Island to the immediate west of the BOA.
-[Map 3.5]
+[Map 4.5]

-Separate Sanitary Sewers There are no separate sanitary sewers within the BOA.

-Combined Sewers Sanitary sewer service in the study area is provided by a system of combined sanitary and storm sewers.
+There are no separate sanitary sewers within the BOA.
+Sanitary sewer service in the study area is provided by a system of combined sanitary and storm sewers.
 The system receives sanitary inflows from building sewers and stormwater inflows from streets, parking lots and building roof drains.
 These localized systems transfer flows to large mainline sewers beneath Niagara Street, Military Road, Hertel Avenue, and Ontario Street (outside of the BOA) to a large interceptor sewer within the Interstate 190 corridor.
 The interceptor sewer gathers flows from large portions of the city and conveys the combined sewage to the wastewater treatment plant.